-50 m standing start.
+• 50 m standing start.

-Procedure: The test involves running a single maximum sprint over 50 meters, with the time recorded, start from a stationary standing position (hands cannot touch the ground) with one foot in front of the other.
+Procedure: The test involves running a single maximum sprint over 50 meters, with the time recorded, starting from a stationary standing position (hands cannot touch the ground) with one foot in front of the other.
 The front foot must be behind the starting line.
-Once the subject is ready, the stater gives the instructions "set" then "go" participant should be encouraged to not slow down before crossing the finish line.
+Once the subject is ready, the stater gives the instructions "set" then "go" Participants should be encouraged to not slow down before crossing the finish line.

-Scoring: Time takes to cover 50 m distance is expressed in seconds.
+Scoring: Time taken to cover 50 m distance is expressed in seconds.

-600 m walk/Run
+• 600 m walk/Run

-Procedure: 600 m walk and Run can be organised on track subject runs a distance of 600 m.
+Procedure: 600 m walk and Run can be organized on track subject runs a distance of 600 m.
 The subject takes a standing start from the starting line.
 The subject may walk in between.
 However, the objective is to cover the distance in the shortest time when he crosses the finish line he is informed of his time.

 Standing broad jump.
+Changing your Tomorrow

-Procedure: A take offline is marked on the ground.
-The subject stands just behind the take offline with the feet several inches apart.
-The subject swings the arms and bends the knees to take a jump in the long jump pit.
-Three trials are given to the subject.
-The distance is measured from the taking offline to the heel or other part of the body that touches the ground nearest to the take offline.
+Procedure: A take-off line is marked on the ground.
+The subject stands just behind the take-off line with the feet several inches apart.
+The subject swings his arms and bends his knees to take a jump in the long jump pit.
+Three trials are given.
+The distance is measured from the take-off line to the heel or other part of the body that touches the ground nearest to the take-off line.
 All jumps are measured and the best one is recorded.

-Shuttle Run
+• Shuttle Run